dark-comet/cogwheel/README.md

 in Kotlin or Java.
 Other JVM-based languages may be supported but are not the intended target audience.

-This library is designed to be a streamlined one-stop-shop for quickly getting started with Discord bot development.
-The public API is designed with developer productivity in mind: high level domain models to allow the succinct expression of ideas, strongly typed domain primitives to prevent API misuse, comprehensively enumerated option values to save time cross-checking Discord's official documentation, and carefully chosen type and parameter names for self-documenting code.
+This library intends to be a streamlined one-stop-shop for quickly getting started with Discord bot development.
+The public API is designed with developer productivity in mind:
+- High level domain models to allow the succinct expression of ideas.
+- Strongly typed domain primitives to prevent API misuse.
+- Comprehensively enumerated option values to save time cross-checking Discord's official documentation.
+- Carefully chosen type and parameter names for self-documenting code.

 It is a key design goal for Cogwheel to be intuitive to use, easy to get started, and powerful enough to support most (if not all) common use cases.
 I hope you have